Rajaa786/.NET-License-Server/README.md

 - HTTP API Server on port **7890**
 - mDNS advertisement for `_license-server._tcp.local`
 - UDP discovery service on port **41234**

+### Deployment Model

+The application is designed to run as a **Windows Service** for production deployment.
+The `Program.cs` file includes the `builder.UseWindowsService()` call which enables Windows Service integration when running on Windows platforms.
+For other operating systems, it operates as a standard background process or daemon.

+**Service Installation Process:**

+1. Publish the application: `dotnet publish -c Release -r win-x64 --self-contained`
+2. Install as Windows Service: `sc create "LicenseServer" binPath="C:\path\to\MyLanService.exe"`
+3. Configure service startup: `sc config "LicenseServer" start=auto`
+4. Start the service: `sc start "LicenseServer"`

+The service will automatically start on system boot and manage its embedded PostgreSQL instance throughout the system lifecycle.

 ### First-Time Provisioning